cheluvesha/Twitter_Streaming_Twitter4j/readme.md

 ## Required Dependencies

 ### Twitter4j - 4.0.7
-    library which helps us to interact with twitter.
+    library which helps us to interact with twitter to query tweets.

 ### Kafka-clients - 2.4.1
     Kafka-clients is used to programtically create kafka producer and